hugofloresgarcia/music-trees/README.md

 # Music Trees

-Leveraging Hierarchical Structures for Few Shot Musical Instrument Recognition
+Supplementary code for the experiments described in the 2021 ISMIR submission: Leveraging Hierarchical Structures for Few Shot Musical Instrument Recognition.

 ##  train-test splits and hierarchies.